Christin274/PML/README.md

 - `--w2s_ratio [auto/real_len/pn]`  - how to transfer feature weight to feature subspace 'real-len', 'auto', or 'pn' denote the same length with the ground-truth, auto generating subspace by the proposed threshold or positive-negative.
-(in our paper, we use 'pn' in COIN', use 'auto' in ATON'.
+(in our paper, we use 'auto' in ATON'.
 As for methods which output, we directly use 'real-len'.)

 - `--eval [True/False]` - evaluate or not, use False for scalability test
   ... (other hypter-parameters of different methods.
 You may want to use -h to check the corresponding hypter-parameters after modifing the `algorithm_name`)